Frequently Asked Questions

 – Improved daily living

-Can we get a NDIS report after enrolling our child in your programs?
+Can we get a NDIS report after the participant is enrolled?

 Yes, we can provide you with a quote for any of our services for free.
-We also conduct an initial assessment and take weekly progress data allowing us to provide you with a report detailing your child’s current goals, progress, and future steps.
+We also conduct an initial assessment and take weekly progress data allowing us to provide you with a report detailing the participant’s current goals, progress, and future steps.

 Do I need a diagnosis to access early intervention?